Language-Research-Technology/ldaca-website/content/news/posts/darwin-digital-collections-workshop/index.md

 The week began with presentations that introduced participants to technologies, processes and practices that might help when working with digital language collections.
 They provided a comprehensive overview of the data management strategies that workshop participants can use for effectively organising and describing digital language materials.

-Ben Foley kicked off with an introduction to language collections and {{< glossary_link display="metadata" id="metadata" >}}, where he explained the foundational concepts around language collections, underscoring the importance of metadata for organising and understanding digital materials.
+Ben Foley kicked off with an introduction to language collections and <GlossaryLink display="metadata" id="metadata" />, where he explained the foundational concepts around language collections, underscoring the importance of metadata for organising and understanding digital materials.

 <br>